learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Researched answer:

-2. What is yarn?
-What file(s) are modified in a React application when you run the command yarn in your terminal?
+1. What is yarn?
+What file(s) are modified when you run the command yarn in your terminal?

 Your answer: